Retford: Railway

 Retford station was Grade II listed by Historic England in July 2020.
-The buildings date from 1891 to 1892 and the reason for listing was given as "the very rare survival of the original finishes in the dining room and refreshment room" which are said to be ornate and featuring "fine craftsmanship"; the "remarkably long and well-balanced composition in the Italianate style" of the station buildings and the "impressive" canopy over the platform; and the well-preserved plan form which make it "one of the most intact medium-sized GNR stations".
+The buildings date from 1891 to 1892 and the reason for listing was given as: "the very rare survival of the original finishes in the dining room and refreshment room" which are said to be ornate and featuring "fine craftsmanship"; the "remarkably long and well-balanced composition in the Italianate style" of the station buildings and the "impressive" canopy over the platform; and the well-preserved plan form which make it "one of the most intact medium-sized GNR stations."

 Canal

-Retford is connected to the UK Inland Waterways network by the Chesterfield Canal.
-Indeed, up to Retford the canal was built to be accessible by broad-beam boats rather than the more usual narrowboats, Retford Town Lock being the first narrow lock on the canal from its junction with the River Trent at West Stockwith.
-However, narrow sections now prevent such craft reaching Retford.
-The canal starts at Chesterfield in Derbyshire.
+Retford is connected to the UK Inland Waterways network by the Chesterfield Canal designed by the engineer James Brindley and largely built under the supervision of his assistant John Varley.
+The canal was built to export coal, limestone and lead from Derbyshire; iron from Chesterfield; and corn, deals, timber, groceries and general merchandise into Derbyshire; it is now used for leisure purposes.

-Although the canal was built to export coal, limestone, and lead from Derbyshire, iron from Chesterfield, and corn, deals, timber, groceries and general merchandise into Derbyshire, today it is used for leisure purposes.
-Based in Retford on the lower side of the Town Lock is a boat club called Retford Mariners Boat Club (R.M.B.C), which was formed in November 1978 by a group of canal enthusiasts.
+The original route proposed for the canal did not include Retford.
+But the headmaster of Retford Grammar School, the Reverend Seth Ellis Stevenson, began a vigorous campaign to bring the canal to Retford.
+In August 1769, when the first public meeting was held in Worksop to promote the canal, Brindley supported the Retford route.
+In January 1770, Brindley announced at a crowded meeting at the Crown Inn, Retford, a 46-mile route from Chesterfield to West Stockwith via Worksop and Retford.
+In 1771, an “Act for making a navigable cut, or canal, from Chesterfield, in the County of Derby, through or near Worksop and Retford, to join the River Trent at or near Stockwith in the County of Nottingham” finally received Royal Assent.

 The Chesterfield Canal hit international headlines in 1978.
-While dredging the bottom of the canal to remove rubbish a maintenance team pulled up a large chain which had a wooden plug attached to it.
-Later that day it was noticed that a whirlpool had formed and it became evident that the section of the canal between Whitsunday Pie Lock and Retford Town Lock was losing water.
+While dredging the bottom of the canal to remove rubbish, a maintenance team pulled up a large chain which had a wooden plug attached to it.
+Later that day, it was noticed that a whirlpool had formed and it became evident that the section of the canal between Whitsunday Pie Lock and Retford Town Lock was losing water.
 Unbeknown to the workmen, but commonly known locally, the plug was an original engineering feature of the canal to allow sections to be drained for future maintenance.
 The water drained (as designed) harmlessly into the nearby river Idle.
-The accidental removal of the plug became a national and international story, and was even recorded in Lloyd's List.
+The accidental removal of the plug became a national and international story; it was even recorded in Lloyd's List.

-An early Twentieth Century crane situated at Retford Wharf was Grade II listed by Historic England in 1996.
+Based in Retford, on the lower side of the Town Lock, is a boat club called Retford Mariners Boat Club, (R.M.B.C), which was formed in November 1978 by a group of canal enthusiasts.
+An early twentieth century crane situated at Retford Wharf was Grade II listed by Historic England in 1996.